Guide to Practice

 Who are eligible applicants for the Non-attorney Exam?
 Should applicants have prior legal training?

 - M. Tax

 - anyone who deems him/her self eligible to test and is so qualified by the Court

 No prior legal training is required.
 Applicants are prepared for admission and practice at the Tax Law Institute.

 Who is eligible to become a Certified U.S. Tax Court Litigator?

-Such certification affirms the preparedness and litigation-skills set of an United States Tax Court Practitioner to competently take a case from petition-to-post-trial, and achieve the best possible outcomes for the petitioner-taxpayer client.
+Such certification affirms the preparedness and litigation-skills set of a United States Tax Court Practitioner et al., to competently take a case from petition-to-post-trial, and achieve the best possible outcomes for the petitioner-taxpayer client.

 Mon - Fri: 09:00 AM - 05:00 PM